 Justin is the youngest member of the Junzi team and a recent graduate of Columbia University, where he received his BA in History.
 Born in Seattle, nursed in Taipei, and raised in Wisconsin, he loves experiencing new cultures, especially through food.
 Justin moonlights as a saxophonist, writer, and late-night food aficionado.

-Prior to joining junzi, Nicky worked at Skidmore Owings & Merrill in New York; her clients include global hospitality groups such as JW Marriott, Grand Hyatt, Andaz and Waldorf Astoria.
-For 2 years, Nicky ran a secret dinner club for young chefs and hungry designers from her Manhattan apartment called “table for six”.
-She continues serving as Program Director of APT the largest young design professional platform dedicated to connecting China and the US.
+Prior to joining junzi, Nicky worked as an architect at Skidmore Owings & Merrill in New York; her clients include global hospitality groups such as JW Marriott, Grand Hyatt, Andaz and Waldorf Astoria.
+For 2 years, Nicky ran a secret dinner club that connects young chefs to hungry designers from her Manhattan apartment, titled “table for six”.

-Nicky spent her childhood in Tianjin, a northern coastal city near Beijing, and grew up in Shanghai.
-She studied Art History and Economics at Williams College, architecture and urbanism at Columbia GSAPP and sustainable design at ETH Zurich, before receiving her Master of Architecture from Yale.
+Nicky studied Art History and Economics at Williams College, architecture and urbanism at Columbia GSAPP and sustainable design at ETH Zurich, before receiving her Master of Architecture from Yale.